Native bees

 Hive availability

-Please be aware that there is a limited number of hives available and this registration does not guarantee you a hive.
-Council will do its best to ensure those on the wait list receive a hive and that as many hives as possible are made available.
-However, hive availability is subject to the success of splitting seasons which is dependent on prevailing weather conditions.
+Please be aware that there is a limited number of hives available and that an accepted application does not guarantee you a hive.
+Hive availability is subject to the success of splitting seasons, which is dependent on prevailing weather conditions, and available resources.

 Requirements of the program

-The hive is to remain on the property of the person registering for a bee hive.
-If you move outside of the Ku-ring-gai area, you must contact us regarding return of the hive to the program.
+The hive is to remain on the property of the person registering for a beehive.
+If you move outside of the Ku-ring-gai area, you must contact us to organise the return of the hive to the program (see above).

-Please provide the details requested on registration about locked access and dogs on property.
-This is essential to enable us to arrange a mutually convenient time to visit, if locked and for our staff to access safely if you have dogs.
+Please provide the details on registration about locked access and dogs on property to help us arrange a mutually convenient time to visit if locked, and for our staff safety.

 Beehives for Schools and educators

-However, unlike residents, schools don’t get their hive through the Bee Lottery but via our Environmental Levy Grants program.
+However, unlike residents, schools don’t get their hive through the Native Beehive Program but instead via our Environmental Levy Grants program.

-Why don’t schools get included in the Bee Lottery?
+Why don’t schools get included in the Native Beehive Program?

 One of the important reasons is that access to the hive is often limited, especially during holiday periods, making it difficult for us to manage the hives in the same way as our residential ones.
 Additionally, the person responsible for the hive can change frequently as staff come and go, sometimes resulting in a breakdown in communication.

-We also want to enable schools to secure hives when they are ready and not have to run the risk of missing out through the bee lottery.
+We also want to enable schools to secure hives when they are ready and not have to run the risk of missing out through the standard route.
 This is why we prioritise the use of our grant system for schools.

 Grant applications for beehives and accompanying projects are viewed very favourably and we can help you with the process from start to finish.